What types of jobs are available?

 No. You can stay as long as 12 months (with the option for a second year visa), but there's no minimum stay.
 We recommend staying for at least 6 months in order to get the full experience.
 If you can only do 3 or 4 months, you might want to contact us for some ideas so we can make sure you're ready to hit the ground running when you arrive.

 Can I extend my Work and Holiday Visa?

-U.S. citizens who work in northern Australia for at least 88 days in tourism and hospitality or agriculture, forestry and fishing can apply for a second Work and Holiday visa.
+U.S. citizens who work in northern Australia for at least 88 days in tourism, hospitality, agriculture, forestry or fishing can apply for a second Work and Holiday visa.

 Can I take classes while on a Work and Holiday Visa in Australia?

 Yes, you can study for up to 4 months.

 Can I work for the same employer the entire time of my stay?

 On the Australian Work and Holiday Visa, you can only work for the same employer for up to 6 months.